haiku/haiku/docs/develop/midi/midi1.rst

 problems.

 ``BSamples`` doesn't do anything; its functions are mostly empty.
-In other words, with the OpenBeOS Midi Kit you cannot push waveform data into the output of the softsynth.
+In other words, with the Haiku Midi Kit you cannot push waveform data into the output of the softsynth.

 For simplicity's sake, ``BMidiSynthFile`` is implemented using